Quick Escape

 Support Where the Other Person Lives Outside Manitoba

 After a separation or divorce, one parent and/or former spouse or common-law partner may choose to move to another province, territory or country.
-The process for applying for child, spousal, and/or common-law partner support when one person lives outside Manitoba may look different depending on individual circumstances.
+The process for applying for child or spousal support when one person lives outside Manitoba may look different depending on individual circumstances.

-Manitoba has arrangements with all other provinces and territories in Canada and with many other countries that help Manitobans obtain, change, and enforce support obligations when one of the parents or former partners resides outside Manitoba.
+Manitoba has arrangements with all other provinces and territories in Canada, and with many other countries, that help Manitobans obtain, change, and enforce support obligations when one of the parents or former partners lives outside Manitoba.

-Frequently Asked Questions has answers to common questions related to accessing child, spousal and common-law support when one parent lives outside Manitoba.
+Our Frequently Asked Questions have answers to common questions related to accessing child or spousal support when one parent lives outside Manitoba.
 For more details, visit:

-The Introduction and General Information Guide explains how to complete an application to apply for or change child, spousal and/or common-law support amounts when one person lives outside Manitoba.
+The Introduction and General Information Guide explains how to complete an application to apply for or change child or spousal support amounts when one person lives outside Manitoba.

-Support Application Forms includes the required forms to apply for or change child, spousal and/or common-law support when one person lives outside Manitoba.
+Support Application Forms includes the required forms to apply for or change child or spousal support when one person lives outside Manitoba.
 Guides are available for each form to explain how they should be filled out.

 If you have questions about applying for support when one person lives outside Manitoba, you can contact Manitoba’s Designated Authority at the Family Law Section, Legal Services Branch, Manitoba Justice at ISOQuestions@gov.mb.ca or 204-945-0268 in Winnipeg; toll free 1-800-282-8069 (Ext.
 0268).